Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### Crafting a Mundane Item
 ###### Might require a Smith building of the relevant type.
 ###### Might be improved by an Establishment's Demesne Effect
 You spend a downtime crafting items of the common populace.
-An item needs raw materials to be crafted, equal in gold or a lower denomination if applicable, to half its listed price.
-To craft the item, take its price and divide it by 50.
-This is the total amount your character must meet per relevant tool check, per downtime.
+An item needs raw materials to be crafted, equal in gold (or a lower denomination if applicable) to half its listed price.

+To craft the item, take its price in gp and divide it by 50; that number is the total check result your character must accumulate by making relevant tool checks, to finish crafting the item.
+You can spend multiple downtimes crafting and add those rolls together to reach the required total if you cannot get it in a single roll.

 A character can sell an item crafted in this way to NPCs for its original listed price.

-In addition, you may silver a non-magical weapon or ten pieces of non-magical ammunition for an additional 150 gp.
-This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.
+In addition, you may silver a non-magical weapon or ten pieces of non-magical ammunition for an additional 150 gp spent on raw materials.

 ## Downtimes that require buildings